 Should dancers track what they eat?

 Dancers work with me to build a lifestyle that encompasses a non-restrictive approach to eating.
-We call this food freedom.
 Throughout the process, we utilize the principles of Intuitive Eating to rebuild body attunement and self-trust.
 For those unfamiliar, a large part of learning how to eat intuitively involves learning how to identify feelings of hunger, fullness, and satisfaction.

 But there’s a misconception about what it means to “eat intuitively.”
 To those unfamiliar, it can sound like an unstructured lifestyle that only involves making room for foods otherwise deemed “indulgent” or “unhealthy.”
 And while giving yourself permission to eat a brownie sundae or any of the foods that you previously restricted or deemed “bad” is a major step in the right direction, it’s not the full picture.
-There is more to finding food freedom than just eating previously deemed “bad” foods.
+There is more to building a supportive relationship with food than just eating previously deemed “bad” foods.

 Meal Planning versus Food Journaling